OguzPastirmaci/oci-gpu-monitoring/README.md

 * * * * * sh /home/opc/oci-gpu-monitoring/publishGPUMetrics.sh
 ```

-9. Wait a couple of minutes for the script to run and publish the metrics.
-Then login to OCI console and check if the metrics are being published to OCI Monitoring service.
+9. Wait for a couple of minutes for the script to run and publish the metrics.
+Then login to OCI console and check if the metrics are available in OCI Monitoring service.
 After you login to the console, go to **Monitoring > Metrics Explorer**.

 ![](./images/console-monitoring.png)

 10. In Metrics Explorer, select the following values and click on **Update Chart** in the bottom.

-**Compartment:** Name of the compartment that you publish your metrics.
+**Compartment:** Name of the compartment that you publish the metrics.
 Default value is the same compartment with the GPU instance being monitored.
-You can configure it in the shell script by changing the `compartmentId` variable.
+You can configure it in the shell script by changing the value of `compartmentId` variable.

 **Metric Namespace:** Default value is `gpu_monitoring`.
-You can configure it in the shell script by changing the `metricNamespace` variable.
+You can configure it in the shell script by changing the value of `metricNamespace` variable.

 **Resource Group:** Default value is `gpu_monitoring_rg`.
-You can configure it in the shell script by changing the `metricResourceGroup` variable.
+You can configure it in the shell script by changing the value of `metricResourceGroup` variable.

 **Metric Name**: Default values are `gpuMemoryUtilization`, `gpuTemperature`, and `gpuUtilization`.
 Let's choose `gpuTemperature` so we can see some non-zero data.